Make Small Changes for Big Results

 Stop Eating Before You Feel Full

 Turn your hunger into a scale, with 1 being ravenous and 10 being too full to move, and stop eating when you reach 5 or 6.
 To stay satisfied but avoid being stuffed, pay your meal 100% of your attention.
-Known as mindful eating, this means not stuffing your face in front of the TV or mindlessly snacking while you surf social media, enjoy esports betting sites, or catch up on emails.
+Known as mindful eating, this means not stuffing your face in front of the TV or mindlessly snacking while you surf social media or catch up on emails.

 Save Money in 15 Minutes a Day